Popo1928/Popo1928/README.md

 -  🦈 [Essential SQLAlchemy](https://www.amazon.com/s?k=essential+sqlalchemy&i=stripbooks&crid=2XVVALUOWYFOM&sprefix=essential+sql%2Cstripbooks%2C243&ref=nb_sb_ss_i_1_13) by [Jason Myers](https://www.linkedin.com/in/jasonamyers/) and [Rick Copeland](https://www.linkedin.com/in/rickcopeland/) covers everything you need to know about this useful library in less than 200 pages, including the SQLALchemy core, the SQLAlchemy ORM, Alembic, and a short cookbook.
 -  🐘 [Six-Step Relational Database Design](https://www.amazon.com/Six-Step-Relational-Database-Design-development/dp/1481942727/ref=sr_1_1?dchild=1&keywords=six+step+relational+database+design&qid=1587265197&sr=8-1) by [Fidel A. Captain](https://www.fidelcaptain.com/) is an excellent practical book.
 It covers the entire database design process from studying the customer's requirements to design implementation.
 To illustrate each design step, the author uses three case studies of different degrees of complexity.

-## Let's connect!

--   :handshake: To learn more about my journey, visit my LinkedIn [profile](https://www.linkedin.com/in/javierfeliu/), and let's connect.
-I'm always happy to chat with fellow developers.
--   :baby_chick: You may also get in touch via Twitter at [@JavierFeliuA](https://twitter.com/JavierFeliuA).
--   :mailbox: Visit my blog's [contact](https://wanderin.dev/contact/) page for other ways to  reach me.

 **Popo1928/Popo1928** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.